robjhyndman/M4metalearning/docs/M4_methodology.md

-Combination of Forecast Methods by Feature-based Learning: Methodoly
+Methodology: Combination of Forecast Methods by Feature-based Learning
 ================
 Pablo Montero-Manso
-2018-06-09
+2018-06-10

 This page explains the methodoly behind the sumbission.
 Is a part of the reproducibility submission.
 The second part is the technical description and how to reproduce the results.
 [The reproducibility part can be seen here](M4_reprod.md).